sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-otel.md

 ### OpenTelemetry Collector Internal Exporter for Prometheus

-An optional source of data *OpenTelemetry Collector*'s own internal *Exporter for Prometheus*, which runs on port 8888 (this is not configurable).
+*OpenTelemetry Collector*'s own internal *Exporter for Prometheus*, which runs on port **TCP/8888** (this is not configurable), is an optional source of data.
 This exporter provides internal metrics about the collector activity (see [Health Check](../troubleshooting/status.md)).
-It's referred to as `prometheus/internal` in the pipeline and leverages the [stndard `prometheus` receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/prometheusreceiver).
+It's referred to as `prometheus/internal` in the pipeline and leverages the [standard `prometheus` receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/prometheusreceiver).

 ```yaml
   prometheus/internal: